PeppeL-G/bagawork/docs/src/routes/(default)/implementation/framework/+page.md

 		</style>
 		<script type="module">

-			// The file exporting your createApp() function, or write the
+			// The file exporting your createApp() function, or
-			// createApp() function directly in this <script> element. import { createApp } from './create-app.js'
+			// write the createApp() function directly in this
+			// <script> element.
+			import { createApp } from './create-app.js'

-			// Can't import showAppInElement from the package directly in
+			// Can't import showAppInElement() from the package
-			// a web browser like this, but you get the idea. import { showAppInElement } from '@bagawork/framework'
+			// directly in a web browser like this, but you get
+			// the idea.
+			import { showAppInElement } from '@bagawork/framework'

 			document.addEventListener('DOMContentLoaded', async function(){